ABC Television (Australian TV network): 1950s to 2000

 The history of the ABC's television operations can be traced back to 1953, when the federal Television Act was passed, providing the initial regulatory framework for both the ABC and commercial television networks.
 Over the next three years, planning for the introduction of a national television service was put in place, land for studios and transmitters in Sydney and Melbourne was acquired, and overseas tutors were brought to Australia to assist with training.
 The ABC's 1956 Annual Report stated that it aimed to create a “television service as truly national in character as its resources will permit”.

 Commercial station TCN-9 Sydney was the first to broadcast in Australia, in September 1956.
 The ABC's Sydney station, ABN, started transmission on 5 November 1956.
 Its first television broadcast was inaugurated by Prime Minister Robert Menzies at the Gore Hill studios in Sydney, and a couple of weeks later, ABV transmission began in Melbourne on 19 November 1956, in time to cover the 1956 Summer Olympics in Melbourne.

 Outside broadcasting was also initiated on 5 November, from the ABC's first outside broadcast van.
 The van, now in the collection of the National Museum of Australia, was instrumental in the production of thousands of outside broadcasts.
-It was restored in time to be displayed at the Sydney Olympic Games and was used to film the visit of Queen Elizabeth II to the site of the National Museum in 2000.
+It was restored in time to be displayed at the 2000 Summer Olympics in Sydney and was used to film the visit of Queen Elizabeth II to the site of the National Museum in 2000.

 ABQ in Brisbane was the third ABC TV station to launch, in November 1959; it was followed in 1960 by counterparts in Perth (ABW), Hobart (ABT), and Adelaide (ABS).
 ABC (also known as ABC3) opened in Canberra in 1962, with (ABD) in Darwin (13 August 1971) finally completing the ABC's television coverage of every state in 1971.